top of page

 Where She Stands Now:

 The goals of the Christian Reformation were achieved only in part.
-She is now large, but she is not “one” (Joh 17:21).
+She is now better and bigger but she is not “one” (Joh 17:21).

-The Christian Church has journeyed from a single, central figure, to twelve apostles, to a diverse world-wide religion.The path has been long, complex and painful, the lessons often costly and, because Messiah has not yet come, there may be still more to learn.
+The Christian Church has journeyed from a single, central figure, to twelve apostles, to a diverse world-wide religion.The path has been long, complex and painful, the lessons often costly and, because Messiah has not yet come, there is more to learn.

 History tells us each step towards a greater Christian Church is opposed by fellow Christians content with their current beliefs.